Nothing says more about the human condition than how we behave in extreme circumstances, and circumstances don’t come much more extreme than war…

 Writers, while not disavowing the sentiment, might suggest otherwise.
 Wars, battles and struggles have provided novelists with a cavalcade of inspiration for grand works.
 Some focus on the fighting and the treacherous conditions experienced by the soldiers; others examine how wars change people and society.

-What follows is the 30 greatest war novels (ok, 29, one is an account of a writer’s direct experience of war) ever penned.
-Have we inexplicably missed any?
-Let us know below the line…
+What follows is the 30 greatest war novels (ok, 29, one is an account of a writer’s direct experience of war) (hang on, 28, one is a play) (and a few of them are semi-autobiographical – do we knock half off the total for each of them?) ever penned.

 Billy Lynn’s Long Halftime Walk - Ben Fountain